Beneficial Ownership Information Reporting

 Altogether, this information is meant to give FinCEN a way to check who runs your business and what that business does.

-BOI Reports are submitted on the Beneficial Ownership Secure System (BOSS).
+BOI Reports are submitted on FinCEN’s E-filing system.
 This is where all the information in the reports will live.

-BOSS is a cloud-based, private government server.
+In the Corporate Transparency Act itself, the internal system is called the Beneficial Ownership Secure System, or BOSS.
+It is a cloud-based, private government server.
 According to FinCEN, the database will have the highest FIMSA (or security) level possible.
 It is not accessible to the general public, unlike the state databases you might be more familiar with.

 Remember, the goal is to stop financial crimes and terrorism.
 So while your information is available to be pulled, the actual data sharing is meant to be limited to people interested in sussing out those crimes.